Press Releases:

 Emmy® Award-Winning Filmmaker Lisa Gossels Will Curate BJF’s Film Programming

-NEWTON, MASS.
-(February 10, 2022) – Lisa Gossels, an acclaimed documentary filmmaker whose films have garnered myriad awards including a National Emmy, is the new Artistic Director at Boston Jewish Film.
+NEWTON, MA – February 10, 2022.
+Lisa Gossels, an acclaimed documentary filmmaker whose films have garnered myriad awards, including a National Emmy, is the new Artistic Director at Boston Jewish Film.
 Gossels, a Wayland native, will curate BJF’s annual film festivals and play a lead role in BJF’s High School Antisemitism Initiative and Boston area filmmaking clinics.

 “Lisa Gossels is eminently qualified to take on the Artistic Director position,” says Susan Adler, Executive Director at Boston Jewish Film.
 “She is a perfect fit for the organization and our team — a communicator, an educator, and an idea generator.
 We are so enthusiastic about working with her.”